 1. Ho Chi Minh City - The most bustling city of Vietnam

+Ho Chi Minh City, which was also known as Sai Gon, has been a hub in the south of Vietnam in terms of politics, economy and culture.
 The city has a lot of interesting destinations to visit like Saigon Notre Dame Cathedral, Independence Palace, Tan Dinh Church, Bui Vien Street in the downtown and relic sites like Cu Chi Tunnels in the outskirts.

 You should try local delicacies like steamed broken rice with grilled pork chops; bread with pork, cucumber, pickled carrot, daikon radish, scallion and cilantro; noodle soup with broth made from pork bones and topped with pork thighs slices, minced pork, pieces of pork ribs, dried shrimp, quail eggs, and chopped green onions.